MayaJJ/sweden-quiz-game/README.md

 ## Deployment
 The site was deployed to GitHub pages.
 The steps to deploy are as follows:
 In the GitHub repository, navigate to the settings tab.
-From the source section drop-down menu, select the main Branch.
+From the source section drop-down menu, select the master Branch.
-Once the main branch has been selected, the page provided the link to the completed website.
+Once the master branch has been selected, the page provided the link to the completed website.
 The link to the page can be found here – https://mayajj.github.io/Project-1-Yoga/

 ## Credits:

 ### Content
+The layout of the site was inspired by https://codingartistweb.com/2022/06/quiz-app-with-javascript/ Parts of the code was taken from aswell https://codingartistweb.com/2022/06/quiz-app-with-javascript/ Styling/code of the countdown clock on the website and the high score was taken from https://miker94.github.io/CI-Project-Portfolio-2/